annethereshewent/nds-plus/README.md

 # NDS Plus

 This is a DS emulator written in Rust!
 Binaries for Mac and Windows are now available.
-To run them, just open the binary, or run the binary in the command line with the path to a ROM as the first argument.
+To run them, download the binaries from the release section, and open the binary as usual.
+Alternatively, run the binary in the command line with the path to a ROM as the first argument.
 Linux users will have to compile their own binary either using `cargo build --release` or `cargo run --release <path to rom>`.

 ## Web Client